stranger1200/discord-qr-deleter/README.md

 A powerful Discord bot designed to scan, detect, and manage QR codes in messages, with comprehensive server configuration options and detailed statistics tracking.

+Primarily designed for the https://discord.gg/squadbusters/ discord server, but can be used fine in any server.

 ## Features

 - **QR Code Detection**: Automatically scans images for QR codes